ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution (LDE).md

 ## Protocol
 LDE protocol has two phases:
-1. The kernel initializes trap t
+1. The kernel initializes trap table and the C